Articles related to supreme court

 Who Was the Only President to Serve on Supreme Court?

 The only president to ever serve on the Supreme Court was William Howard Taft. ...
-Taft was able to make changes giving the court more control over its docket.
+He also argued for the construction of a separate building for the Supreme ...

 Key Supreme Court Cases and the Fourteenth Amendment